-Stuart Rockefeller – T 11:00am-12:50pm – Location TBA
+Stuart Rockefeller – T 11:00am-12:50pm – Location: 420 Hamilton Hall Seminar Room

 INDIGENOUS PEOPLES' RIGHTS: FROM LOCAL IDENTITIES TO THE GLOBAL INDIGENOUS MOVEMENT

-Elsa Stamatopoulou – TR - 4:10pm-5:25pm – Location TBA
+Elsa Stamatopoulou – TR - 4:10pm-5:25pm – Location: TBA

 Indigenous Peoples, numbering more that 370 million in some 90 countries and about 5000 groups and representing a great part of the world’s human diversity and cultural heritage, continue to raise major controversies and to face threats to their physical and cultural existence.
 The main task of this interdisciplinary course is to explore the complex historic circumstances and political actions that gave rise to the international Indigenous movement through the human rights agenda and thus also produced a global Indigenous identity on all continents, two intertwined and deeply significant phenomena over the past fifty years.
 We will analyze the achievements, challenges and potential of the dynamic interface between the Indigenous Peoples’ movement-one of the strongest social movements of our times- and the international community, especially the United Nations system.

 Instructor Van Tran — M 12:10pm-1:00pm – Location: Seminar Room 420 Hamilton

 This class is designed with three objectives in mind.
 First to guide graduate students through the process of producing a high-quality dissertation.
 Second, to open up an interdisciplinary space for the critical examination of race, ethnicity, and indigeniety, among other topics.
 Third, to plan a conference linked to the participants’ projects for the spring semester of 2014.

 Hidetaka Hirota - R 9:00am-10:50AM – Location: TBA